apache/cloudstack-documentation/source/installguide/configuration.rst

 Configuration requirements:

--  Each cluster must contain only hosts with the identical hypervisor.
+-  Each cluster must contain only hosts with the identical hypervisor and arch type.

 -  For XenServer, do not put more than 8 hosts in a cluster.